EricFillion/CMPE-327/Documentation/Tests/r5-update.md

 - Enter test_user's email into element `#email`
 - Enter test_user's password into element `#password`
 - Click element `input[type="submit"]
+- Open /
 - Enter the test_ticket's name in element `#ticket-to-update`
 - Enter a string that containing only alphanumeric symbols that is more than 60 characters in the element `#update-name`
-- Click element `input[type="submit"]`
+- Click element `input[type="submit"]
-- Validate that the page has been redirected back to '/' and shows an error message stating “The name of the ticket should be no longer than 60 characters”.
+- Validate that the page has been redirected to /
+- Validate that the `#update_message` element shows and error message stating  “The name of the ticket should be no longer than 60 characters”.
 - Open /logout (clean up)

-### Test Case R5.3.1:  The quantity of the tickets has to be more than 0, and less than or equal to 100.
+### Test Case R5.3.1:  The quantity of the tickets has to be more than 0, and less than or equal to 100 - Negative.
 Testing quantity below range.
 Mocking:
 - Mock backend.get_user to return a test_user instance
 - Mock backend.get_ticket to return a the test_ticket instance